|Alma Mater:||Castleton '11|

 MacDerment has half a decade of high school coaching experience, as well, including serving as Colchester High School's junior varsity head coach in 2014 and assisting the Champlain Valley Union High School varsity team between 2015 and 2018, with the Redhawks capping all four of those seasons with Division I state crowns.
 CVU was 49-10 in that time, including 40-4 the final three years.
 MacDerment is also co-owner of Top Strung Lacrosse, a youth- and high school-based lacrosse organization in Vermont.

-A four-year member of a Castleton State squad that went 49-27 overall during his career, including 28-2 in the North Atlantic Conference (NAC), MacDerment was a two-time captain and helped the Spartans qualify for two NCAA Division III Tournaments.
-MacDerment totaled 71 points in 72 career contests, but he was even better on the face-off X, winning 793 draws at a 67.2-percent clip and scooping up 512 ground balls.
+A four-year member of a Castleton University squad that went 49-27 overall during his career, including 28-2 in the North Atlantic Conference (NAC), MacDerment was a two-time captain and helped the Spartans qualify for two NCAA Division III Tournaments.
+MacDerment totaled 71 points in 72 career contests, but he was even better on the faceoff X, winning 793 draws at a 67.2-percent clip and scooping up 512 ground balls.
 In addition to being a three-time NAC All-Conference selection and the team MVP as both a junior and senior, MacDerment was named a United States Intercollegiate Lacrosse Association (USILA) Scholar All-America as a senior.

+MacDerment, who earned his degree in physical education in 2011, was heavily involved with community activities and serving in leadership positions.
+He was a community adviser for Castleton Residence Life for two years and an Upward Bound mentor, where he worked with high school students looking to attend college.
 In addition to being a clinician at the Castleton State lacrosse clinic for high schoolers, MacDerment worked in the College For Every Student mentoring program for four years, helped organize a Halloween party for children in the Castleton, Vt., area for three years, and worked his college's Accepted Students Day.